Adam Vinatieri: 2019 season

 On September 8, 2019, Vinatieri started his 24th season in the NFL in a game against the Los Angeles Chargers.
 He had one of the worst games of his career, as he went 1–3 on field-goal attempts and 1–2 on extra points.
 In that game he became the third-oldest player in NFL history to play in a game and surpassed Gary Anderson for the second-most games played in NFL history.
 In the following game against the Tennessee Titans, he missed two more extra points.
 In Week 3 against the Atlanta Falcons, Vinatieri rebounded and went a perfect 3 for 3 on extra points and a perfect 2 for 2 on field goals, including a 49 yarder which hit the lower crossbar and barely went over.
 The 49-yarder also marked the longest field goal ever made by someone his age in an NFL game.
 In Week 5, Vinatieri made all four field-goal attempts and an extra point in a win over the Kansas City Chiefs.
 With his 701st field goal attempt, he became only the second player to attempt 700 or more field goals, joining Morten Andersen.
 In Week 8 against the Denver Broncos, Vinatieri made three field goals, two of which were from 50+ yards away, one of which was 55 yards, thus making him the oldest player to make two or more from that distance in a single game, as well as making him the oldest player to kick a field goal of 55 yards or more, in the 15–13 win.
 He was named the AFC Special Teams Player of the Week for his performance despite having missed a field goal and an extra point within the game.
 In the following week's game against the Pittsburgh Steelers, Vinatieri missed a potential game-winning field goal late in the fourth quarter in the 26–24 loss; this unsuccessful field goal attempt tied him with Andersen for the most field goal attempts in a career.
 In the next game, Vinatieri became the all-time leader in field goal attempts in a career.
 On December 9, 2019, the Colts placed Vinatieri on injured reserve after he underwent season-ending knee surgery.
 Vinatieri finished the year with career-lows in field goal and extra point completion percentage at 68% and 78.6%, respectively.
 He finished 17 of 25 on field goal attempts and 22 of 28 on extra point attempts.

 Retirement

-On May 26, 2021, Vinatieri announced his retirement from the NFL after 24 seasons on former Colts teammate and punter Pat McAfee’s podcast, The Pat McAfee Show.
+On May 26, 2021, Vinatieri announced his retirement from the NFL after 24 seasons on the daily radio show of former Colts teammate and punter Pat McAfee.
 He retired as the NFL's all-time leading scorer, as well as the last active player to have played in the 1990s, and the last to play before Tom Brady.
 His 365 games were the second most by an NFL player all-time, behind Morten Andersen's 382.